Dragon Quest Builders

-Dragon Quest Builders is a sandbox action role-playing game developed and published by Square Enix for the PlayStation 3, PlayStation 4, PlayStation Vita, Android, and iOS, and published by Nintendo for Nintendo Switch.
+Dragon Quest Builders is a 2016 sandbox action role-playing game developed and published by Square Enix for the PlayStation 3, PlayStation 4, PlayStation Vita, Android iOS, and Microsoft Windows and published by Nintendo for Nintendo Switch.

 The game is set in Alefgard, the world of the original Dragon Quest video game, with players controlling the builder who is tasked with rebuilding the world after it was destroyed.
 The game features a blocky aesthetic style, with gathering and building elements similar to games such as Minecraft.

-The game was released in Japan in January 2016, and worldwide in October 2016.
-A sequel, Dragon Quest Builders 2, was released in Japan in December 2018 and worldwide in July 2019.
+A sequel, Dragon Quest Builders 2, was released in 2018.

 Gameplay

-Players build camps out of blocks; the camp gains levels based on how much it has been built up.
+Players build towns out of blocks; the town gains levels based on how much it has been built up.
 The player can also build a selection of rooms that contribute to the level of the base.
 There is also a day/night cycle, with stronger monsters appearing at night.
 Monsters such as Slime and Dragon from the original Dragon Quest appear in the game.
 The player has a health bar, and must eat food over time, similar to Minecraft.

 Plot

 The game is set in Alefgard, the world of the original Dragon Quest.
 The game is based on a parallel ending of Dragon Quest: before the final battle, the hero accepted the evil Dragonlord's suggestion - each rules a half of the world.
 The deal turned out to be a trap, leading to the hero's defeat and allowing the land to be dominated by monsters.
 With time passing by, a new builder (the player character) appears to revive the desolate world for the next hero.
-Players gather "material" all over the world in order to rebuild the land of Alefgard from scratch.
+Players gather "material" from all over the world in order to rebuild the land of Alefgard from scratch.

 Development

-The game designers wanted to make an open sandbox game combined with an RPG's purposeful story-driven plot, and since ‘’Dragon Quest’’ has always been known for its “pick up and play” accessibility it seemed like the right combination.
-The original Dragon Quest video game's plot was chosen for its relatively simplicity compared to later titles in the series to make the game as accessible as possible to new players.
+The game designers wanted to make an open sandbox game combined with an RPG's purposeful story-driven plot, and since Dragon Quest has always been known for its "pick up and play" accessibility it seemed like the right combination.
+The original Dragon Quest video game's plot was chosen for its relative simplicity compared to later titles in the series to make the game as accessible as possible to new players.

 Release in the west on the PlayStation Vita was chosen so that whether players had busy lives or had time to dedicate to the game, they could enjoy the title.
 Producer Noriyoshi Fujimoto has said that Sony Interactive Entertainment's multiplatform PhyreEngine was chosen for ease of development across multiple PlayStation consoles.
 Protagonists were designed by Akira Toriyama, with Etrian Odyssey creator Kazuya Niinou serving as the game's director.
-Part of the release was to “test the waters” for a big game release like Dragon Quest XI.
+Part of the release was to "test the waters" for a big game release like Dragon Quest XI.